top of page

 Regardless of what format you find information about your ancestor, remember these three things and you'll have a well-documented family tree.

-3 Things to Do With Every Genealogy Source
+3 Things to Do After Finding a Genealogy Source

 It's easiest to remember things in groups of three.
 Think: Stop, Drop, Roll.